There are four scenes that lingered in my mind after watching the last installment of Kenshin last Sept. 24 (Rurouni

 Third: The funny part — Bunch of shogun’ soldiers tries to stop Kenshin (Somewhat spoilery)

 Oh come on, you have a heart of stone if you didn’t laugh at this part.
-I’m not easy to pleased when it comes to humorous stuff, but this scene really gets me right in the funny.
-Probably it almost beaten out all Sanosuke’s punchlines combined.
+I’m not easy to please when it comes to humorous stuff, but this scene really gets me right in the funny.
+Probably it almost beat out all of Sanosuke’s punchlines combined.

 be afraid.. be very very afraid..

 Fourth: Seta Sōjirō versus Himura Kenshin

-No offense to Kenshin and Shishio’s fight, as we all know that they were the climax of the story — the two main rivals in the film ( that scene was a 4 is to 1 battle, being true to the manga and the animated series).
+No offense to Kenshin and Shishio fight, as we all know that they were the climax of the story — the two main rivals in the film ( that scene was a 4 is to 1 battle, being true to the manga and the animated series).
 But I like this fight scene better.
 This particular sword fight was fantastic in any form.
-They have both executed their crafty fight moves, and how I wish this scene last longer than it did.
+They have both executed their crafty fight moves, and I wish this scene would last longer than it did.

 In contrast to the Kenshin altruistic point of view, Shihio was driven by vengeance and his desire to be the strongest were quite overwhelming, either in the manga version or in the live action.
 Which was obviously shown by Seta Sōjirō disturbing dialogue (was also driven by his depressingly dark back stories, which they hadn’t shown in the film).

 “The strong shall live and the weak shall die.
 That’s the natural order of things.
 He taught me to kill the weak and be aware of the strong people.
 He also made me realize that I don’t have a choice.
 If I don’t kill them, they’ll kill me.”